jpvantassel/swprepost/README.md

 of `swprepost` use `pip install swprepost --upgrade`.

-3. Confirm that `swprepost` has installed/updated successfully by examining the last few lines of the text displayed in the console.
+3. Confirm that `swprepost` has installed/updated successfully by examining the last few lines of text displayed in the console.

 ### Using _SWprepost_

 1. Download the contents of the [examples](https://github.com/jpvantassel/swprepost/tree/master/examples) directory to any location of your choice.

-2. Explore the Jupyter notebooks there for a no-coding-required introduction to the basics of the `swprepost` package.
+2. Explore the Jupyter notebooks for a no-coding-required introduction to the basics of the `swprepost` package.
 If you have not installed `Jupyter`, detailed instructions can be found [here](https://jpvantassel.github.io/python3-course/#/intro/installing_jupyter).